Megumiiiiii/Findora-Validator-Guide/Installation.md

 ### Download & Run the scripts

-Back to your $HOME if you still in `~/data/findora/mainnet/` then download
+Back to your $HOME if you're still in `~/data/findora/mainnet/` then download

 To download:
 ```